Please take some time to read our Zen FAQ (Zen Frequently Asked Questions) that answers the most common questions related to Zen Buddhism.

 You live your life normally, you work, you eat, you kiss your children before bed, you do whatever you like, but to it mindfully.
 You don't have to change for Zen; Zen will change you, unconsciously, automatically, naturally.
 Zazen will make you concentrate on each act of everyday life, so when you are in bed with your wife, you will concentrate on her, not on work.
 You will harmonize with the people around you and in return, naturally, they will harmonize with you!
 Zazen will make you calm and unshakable.

-Zen Buddhism accepts Karma and Samsara or rebirth but does not care too much about the afterlife, as what matters is the present moment, here and now.
+Buddhists accepts Karma and Samsara or rebirth but does not care too much about the afterlife, as what matters is the present moment, here and now.

-Zen viewpoint of other religions.
+Buddhism's viewpoint of other religions.

-Zen Buddhism is very tolerant towards other Religions and generally agrees with their moral teachings.
+Buddhism is very tolerant towards other Religions and generally agrees with their moral teachings.
 Some traditional religions are growing weak because they are no more than mere decorations, relying too much on imagination (dogmas), ceremonies and texts.
 Zazen makes you cut away the decorations and look for what is the core of Religion.

 What does Buddhism thinks about the law of attraction?